WSO2 Helps Safeguard Stock Exchange via Real-Time Data Analysis and Fraud Detection

 The stock exchange based in Asia serves as the only stock exchange for its country.
 The exchange saw a tremendous boom in activity after the end of their civil war, and now lists some 295 companies with a market capitalization of $18.23 billion.
 Like any stock exchange, it interacts with many entities: regulators, issuers (such as companies, corporations and unit trusts), commercial banks, investment banks, fund managers, stockbrokers, financial advisers, market data vendors, and investors.

 Central to the exchange’s responsibilities are preserving a fair market and safeguarding investor interests.
 These efforts are led by its market surveillance team, which uses proprietary software to inspect and investigate the exchange.
-Recently, the stock exchange asked if WSO2 could come up with an alternative solution for detecting stock market manipulation and fraud.
+The stock exchange asked if WSO2 could come up with an alternative solution for detecting stock market manipulation and fraud.

 Stopping Stock Market Manipulation